Feature Extraction#

 preprocess = weights.transforms()

-# Setup the dataset with preprocessing
+# Full dataset with MobileNetV3 preprocessing

-dataset = ImageFolder(data_path, transform=preprocess, target_transform=torch_float)
+dataset = ImageFolder(

 train_ds = data.Subset(dataset, train_idx)